-At CenturyLink, we are firmly committed to creating and maintaining an ethical business culture based on our Unifying Principles.
-To further this commitment, CenturyLink has implemented its Corporate Ethics and Compliance Program, which is designed to communicate the ethical and legal standards that govern our business conduct.
-The following section of our Code, Getting Started, provides an overview of the Code and tells us how we can raise concerns or seek guidance on a variety of topics.
+At Lumen, we are firmly committed to creating and maintaining an ethical business culture based on our operating principles and core beliefs.
+To further this commitment, Lumen has implemented its Corporate Ethics and Compliance Program, which is designed to communicate the ethical and legal standards that govern our business conduct.
+The following section of our Code, Getting started, provides an overview of the Code and tells us how we can raise concerns or seek guidance on a variety of topics.